run-llama/llama_index/docs/community/integrations/uptrain.md

 ```

     Question: What did Sam Altman do in this essay?
-    Context: 1.
-There were parts of the job I didn't like.
-Disputes between cofounders, figuring out when people were lying to us, fighting with people who maltreated the startups, and so on.
-But I worked hard even at the parts I didn't like.
-I was haunted by something Kevin Hale once said about...
     Context Reranking Score: 0.0

     Question: What did Sam Altman do in this essay?
-    Context: retrieval_score: 0.7978001246383588  I was invited to give a talk at a Lisp conference, so I gave one about how we'd used Lisp at Viaweb.
-Afterward I put a postscript file of this talk online, on paulgraham.com, which I'd created years before using Viaweb but had never used for anything...
     Response: Sam Altman was asked to become the president of Y Combinator after the original founders decided to step back and reorganize the company for long-term sustainability.

     Context Relevance Score: 1.0